No one likes dealing with a blocked toilet, so many choose to hire professionals to get the job done.

 5. Using An Auger/ Plumbing Snake

-If the source of the blocked toilet is more profound than the reach of the hanger, then a specialised tool called a drill or plumbing snake can be used.
+If the source of the blocked toilet is more profound than the reach of the hanger, then you can use a specialised tool called a drill or a plumbing snake.
 It is made of coiled wire and has a flexible design that can move along the complex shape of a toilet drain, making it practical to unblock any clogged pipes.

-At the end of the wire, a spring-like shape can be used to push and pull the blocked material.
+A spring-like shape can push and pull the blocked material at the end of the wire.
 The entire construction is made of durable metal, making it one of the most efficient methods to unblock a toilet when all else fails.

 6. Using Enzyme-Based Chemicals